Louisiana Court Records

 How to Expunge Criminal Records in Louisiana

-Subsequently, the requestor must file the petition, including all required documents and forms, with the court clerk.
+Subsequently, the requester must file the petition, including all required documents and forms, with the court clerk.
 As well as get a copy of the criminal record from the State of Louisiana within 30 days of filing the petition.
 Also, they must pay the required expungement fee of $550.
 Some cases may require more, bringing it to $700.
 Fees are not waivable unless the petitioner qualifies for a fee waiver.

 Do Sealed Records Show up In Louisiana Background Checks?